 Reasons to Avoid Buying One

 - Limited usage: If you are not tearing out materials, you will have far less of a need for a reciprocating saw.
 Even many non-demo uses, like making sink cut-outs in countertops, are better suited to other tools (like routers, in the case of countertops).
-In fact, if your home remodel is past the demo stage, you may want to avoid purchasing a reciprocating saw entirely.
+If your home remodel is past the demo stage, you may want to avoid purchasing a reciprocating saw entirely.

 - Difficult to control: Reciprocating saws are heavy.
 Once you press the power button, they can quickly run out of control, if you are not careful.

 - No plunge cuts: These saws always need to start at the edge of a board or a pilot hole.
 Plunge cuts are not possible.
 Use a jab saw or RotoZip for this.

 - Multi-tools: Multi-tools have lots of interchangeable heads for activities such as sanding, cutting, and gouging (i.e., for removing tile grout).
 The saw blades—usually either blade is meant for wood or one that is meant for metal—are capable of making plunge cuts.

 - Jigsaws: If the material is thin enough, a heavy-duty jigsaw does the trick, too.
 A jigsaw will not effectively cut through a 2x4, though.